 Nat & Martha Sharpe

-Nat & Martha Sharpe will use the O'Shaughnessy Fellowship $100,000 grant to study and make documentary films of alternative childhood education schools.
+Nat & Martha Sharpe are using the O'Shaughnessy Fellowship $100,000 grant to study and make documentary films of alternative childhood education schools.

 Nat and Martha Sharpe have been a creative team for over a decade.
 Nat was a film school graduate and Martha a storytelling enthusiast.
 They fell in love while filming a musical parody of "Beowulf"with their friends.